jeluard/hipo/README.md

 ### Interceptor

 Any DOM changes happening during the reconciliation can be intercepted / prevented via an `Interceptor` implementation.
+Interceptors are defined by providing a vector as `:attribute-handlers` value in the option map.

-An interceptor must implement the `-intercept` function that receives 2 arguments:
+An interceptor must implement the `-intercept` function that receives 3 arguments:

 * a keyword type, either `:reconciliate`, `:append`, `:insert`, `:move`, `:remove`, `:replace`, `:clear`, `:remove-trailing`, `:update-attribute` or `:remove-attribute`.
 * a map of relevant details

-When called this function can return either:

-* false, then associated DOM manipulation is skipped
-* a function that receives as only argument the function performing this specific DOM reconciliation
+* a function encapsulating the change execution

+It's the interceptor responsibility to call the provided function at most once to trigger the eventual change execution.
+If no interceptor skip the call the change is performed.

 Beware that preventing some part of the reconciliation might lead to an inconsistent state.